benchmark-urbanism/postgis/README.md

-This image is available from the corresponding dockerhub registry at [shongololo/postgis](https://hub.docker.com/r/shongololo/postgis/).

 This is a basic PostGIS setup, created for easily setting up PostGIS enabled Postgres databases.
 It is not necessarily designed with security or fail-safety in mind, so if these things are important to you then please further review, extend, and configure it for your use-case.